Obtain a Form I-20 “Certificate of Eligibility for Nonimmigrant Student Status”

 You must complete and return both of the forms by May 20th to obtain the Form I-20.
 Please Note that you must return original forms with original signatures.
-However, to initiate the process you can submit high quality scans of the forms via email attachment to Ninah T. Pretto – firstname.lastname@example.org – the Assistant Dean of International Student Services.
+However, to initiate the process you can submit high quality scans of the forms via email attachment to Ninah T. Pretto – firstname.lastname@example.org – the Associate Dean of International Student Services.

 Obtain a U.S. Visa